-Another key to good oral health is fluoride, a mineral that helps prevent caries and can repair teeth in the very early, microscopic stages of the disease.
-Fluoride can be obtained in two forms: topical and systemic.
+Fluoride is another key for good oral health.
+Fluoride is a mineral which prevents decay and can repair teeth in early stages of the disease.
+There are two forms for fluoride to be obtained in: topical and systemic.

-If you, or a family member, are at a moderate-to high risk of developing caries, a professional fluoride treatment can help.
-The fluoride preparation used in the dental office is a much stronger concentration than that in toothpastes or fluoride mouth rinses that may be available in a store or at a pharmacy.
-Professional fluoride treatments generally take just a few minutes.
-The fluoride may be in the form of a solution, gel, foam or varnish.
+If you or a family member are at risk of developing decay, fluoride treatments provided by the dentist can help.
+The fluoride used in dental offices are much stronger in concentration than fluoride found in toothpastes or mouth rinses available in a store or at the pharmacy.
+Fluoride treatments provided by professionals normally take a few minutes and can be applied in the form of a solution, gel, foam, or varnish.

-Typically, it is applied with a cotton swab or brush, or it is used as a rinse or placed in a tray that is held in the mouth for several minutes.
-After the treatment, you may be asked not to rinse, eat or drink for at least 30 minutes to allow the teeth to absorb the fluoride and help repair microscopic carious areas.
+A fluoride treatment is typically applied with a cotton swab or a brush, is used as a rinse, or placed in a tray that is held in the mouth for several minutes.
+After the treatment is finished, you might be asked to avoid rinsing, drinking, or eating anything for at least 30 minutes.
+This is to allow time for the teeth to absorb the fluoride and repair any microscopic carious areas.

-Depending on your oral health status, fluoride treatments may be recommended every three, six or 12 months.
-Your dentist also may recommend additional preventive measures if you are at a moderate or high risk of developing caries.
-These measures may include over-the-counter or prescription therapeutic products such as fluoride mouth rinses, fluoride gel treatment or antibacterial mouth rinses.
+Fluoride treatments are recommended every three, six, or twelve months based on the status of your oral health.
+Depending on the status of your teeth, your dentist might also suggest other preventative measures, especially if you are at moderate or high risk of tooth decay.
+These measures may include over-the-counter or prescription therapeutic products including fluoride mouth rinses, fluoride gel treatments, or antibacterial mouth rinses.